Infrared Sauna vs Traditional Sauna: Which Is Better?

 🏁 Final Verdict

-If you’re chasing longevity, cardiovascular resilience, and time-tested tradition, the traditional sauna remains the gold standard.
+If you are chasing longevity, cardiovascular resilience, and time-tested tradition, the traditional sauna remains the gold standard for health.
+It is an intense, full-body experience that challenges the heart and clears the mind.

-Ultimately, the best sauna is the one you’ll use consistently.
-Whether it’s the hiss of steam on hot rocks or the gentle glow of infrared panels warming your core—both are gateways to recovery, resilience, and renewal.
+Ultimately, the best sauna is the one you will use consistently.
+Whether it is the hiss of steam on hot rocks or the gentle glow of infrared panels warming your core, both are gateways to recovery, resilience, and renewal.

 👉 Your turn: Have you tried both?
 Which one leaves you feeling more restored?
 Share your experience in the comments below!